Retail inflation rises in March, food prices soar

 Rising retail cost was a major factor in the Reserve Bank of India's recent decision to keep the repo rate on hold, as low lending rates can potentially stroke inflation.

-In its bi-monthly monetary policy meeting in April, the RBI kept its key interest rates unchanged and decided to maintain its accommodative monetary policy stance to support growth amid the pandemic.
+The RBI's MPC in its bi-monthly monetary policy meet in April kept its key interest rates unchanged and decided to maintain its accommodative monetary policy stance to support growth amid the pandemic.

+In terms of CPI YoY inflation rate, pulses' prices jumped by 60.50 per cent and 15.44 per cent, respectively in December 2019.

+Furthermore, meat and fish prices rose 15.09 per cent, eggs became dearer by 10.60 per cent and the overall price of food and beverages category was up 5.24 per cent.